Kamana Two, Take Two

 Show your support and appreciation for Urban Scout

-6 Comments on “Kamana Two, Take Two”
+6 responses to “Kamana Two, Take Two”

 1. I’ve been trying to get myself to do Kamana 2 for quite a while now.
 I do find myself feeling a bit resentful of the schooly nature of the program, and the way it is presented as if modeled closely rather than fancifully on a mentoring relationship.
 I would grudgingly map an area, rush through a journal entry, or make a quick stop at the secret spot (which changes location every time I move), and then feel that my effort was inadequate because of the course’s stress on the importance of doing these exercises in just the right way.
 As much as I want that knowledge, I haven’t been able to reconcile the point of the exercises with their purpose or meaning to my daily life.